Osula/social-header-react-native/readme.md

 # Social header react native

-A component to use on you new social app.
+A component to use on your new social app.
 Profile picture, cover picture, full name, username and a textbox for a short bio.

 ![](screens/socialheaderreadmore.PNG)